About LRP Insurance

 Livestock Risk Protection (LRP) is a federally-subsidized insurance product administered by the USDA Risk Management Agency (RMA).
 It pays an indemnity when the national Actual Ending Value of a covered livestock class falls below the producer's selected Coverage Price.

-3. Pick a coverage level (70% – 100% of the Expected Ending Value).
+6. Choose a coverage level (70%–100% of Expected Ending Value).

 Subsidy schedule